how to fix dimples in resin cover

 This change in consistency can result in an uneven distribution of colorant and an inability of the resin to self-level properly.
 Consequently, areas with too much colorant may create dimples or appear uneven on the resin’s surface, as the colored regions might not cure uniformly.

-To avoid this issue, it’s essential to follow recommended colorant dosage guidelines and exercise moderation when tinting resin to achieve the desired color without negatively affecting the curing and surface quality.
+To avoid this issue, follow recommended colorant dosage guidelines.
+Don’t overdo it with the coloring.
+Too much color can affect the curing and surface quality.

 8. Resin Has Expired